 Note - This review was originally published on my other site "The Geology P.A.G.E." but due to the content I have moved it here and backdated the post.

-I got the feeling while I was reading this of Cast Away a lot.
-I know there were several people out there who thought that movie was boring.
-Well the book came across the same way.
-It just seemed to drag on for me.
-Every other page at the beginning I was expecting him to become ship wrecked, then when he finally was, nothing exciting happened.
-For a book that seemed to be billed as an action-adventure novel I got none of that through the narrative.
-It's not a totally bad book and I enjoyed the plot, I just felt it was really slow at times.
-I found it amusing how no matter what Robinson did he seemed to end up on the short end of the stick.
-One major problem I had with the book though, was that Defoe constantly referred to the Native Americans/ Native Islanders were referred to as savages and cannibals.
-I can see how they might be thought of that way in the story until you meet them but Defoe continued to show them eating humans.
-Sorry but cannibalism was not that widespread.
+While I was reading Robinson Crusoe, I definitely got a Cast Away feeling about the book.
+I know many people thought that Cast Away was a boring movie, and the book came across the same way.
+It just seemed to drag on forever.
+At the beginning of the novel I kept waiting, and waiting, for him to become ship wrecked, and then when he finally was, nothing exciting happened.
+For a book that seemed to be billed as an action-adventure novel, I got none of that through the narrative.
+It's not a totally bad book and I rather enjoyed the plot, I just felt it was really slow at times.
+I found it amusing how, no matter what Robinson did, he seemed to end up with the short end of the stick.
+One major problem I had with the book though, was that Defoe constantly referred to the Native Americans/Native Islanders as savages and cannibals.
+I can see how Crusoe might have thought of them that way at the beginning of the story but even after meeting them Defoe continued to show them eating other humans.
+Sorry, but cannibalism was not that widespread.
 This is a definite pass for me.